theimowski/master-thesis/docs/section-fp-application.md

 Clojure was made a fully open-source software so that it could be easier adopted by the community.

 Unlike previously enlisted languages, Clojure is dynamically typed.
-The code is compiled on-the-fly to corresponding JVM byte-code, but is not type-checked before running, which does not guarantee type safety and can result in this class of run-time errors, which would not be possible in statically typed language.
+The code is compiled on-the-fly to corresponding JVM byte-code, but is not type-checked before running, which does not guarantee type safety and can result in this class of run-time errors, which would not be otherwise possible in statically typed language.
 Dynamic typing in Clojure made it easier to incorporate macros feature into the language.
 Macro system in Clojure follows philosophy named "code-as-data", which enables to generate and manipulate arbitrary code dynamically.
-This feature is a great advantage for Clojure over most of statically typed functional languages, where it is not present.
+This feature is a great advantage for Clojure over most of statically typed functional languages, which lack of such functionality.
 Similarly to F# or Scala, Clojure is functional-first, meaning it provides a set of functional constructs, but it also allows to write impure, imperative code which does not hold referential transparency property.
 Clojure also comes with a great deal of models for concurrent processing, each of which is built on top of the standard Java concurrency libraries {{{clojurewebsite}}}:

-* **STM** (Software transactional memory system) which can modify and share state between multiple threads in a synchronous and coordinated manner,
+* **STM** (Software transactional memory system) which can modify and share state between multiple threads in a synchronous and coordinated manner (STM is also presented in the further course of thesis, in context of concurrency support for Haskell language),
 * **Agents** model, that separates independent communicating parties and allows for message passing in asynchronous fashion,
-* **Atoms** system, being similar to agents, but with the difference in synchronous communication,
+* **Atoms** system, being similar to agents, but with the difference in communication mode which is synchronous,
 * **Dynamic var**, which isolates modifiable state within the communicating threads.

 With its distinctive nature, Clojure settled down in code-bases in a number of companies, including {{{clojurestories}}}:

 * **Puppet Labs**, that used Clojure for building *Trapperkeeper* - an open source framework for hosting services which are supposed to run for a long period,
-* **Beanstalk**, whose product is a continuous integration application, after switching to Clojure gained a multiply of 20 boost in performance for their caching component,
+* **Beanstalk**, which after switching to Clojure for its continuous integration application gained a multiply of 20 boost in performance for the caching component,
 * **ThoughtWorks**, a consulting company, which gave Clojure a try to rewrite their CMS solution, found out that the language helped them to deliver the software before deadline and under designated budget,
 * **Sonian**, that deals with archiving emails in cloud, employs Clojure for its core back-end components and claims that thanks to such solution is able to ship new features very quickly,
-* **MailOnline**, which is the world's biggest newspaper website, decided to rebuild old service on top of Clojure and did no regret that choice.
+* **MailOnline**, which is the world's biggest newspaper website, decided to rebuild old service on top of Clojure and did not regret that choice.

 ### Erlang

 First version of Erlang was released back in 1986.
 Erlang evolution led to release of stable version 18.0 at the time of the writing.
 Aim of creating Erlang language was to enhance telephony software industry.
-Origin of the language's name is ambiguous: some claim that it is a tribute to danish mathematician Agner Krarup Erlang, while other say that it is an abbreviation of "Ericsson language".
+Origin of the language's name is ambiguous: some claim that it is a tribute to danish mathematician Agner Krarup Erlang, while other say that it is an abbreviation of "Ericsson language" {{{armstrong2007history}}}.
 Indeed, Ericsson is not only the company that first incorporated Erlang, but also the one that started the development of the language at its Ericsson Computer Science Laboratory.
 Erlang was born in Ericsson labs thanks to Joe Armstrong and Robert Virding together with help of Mike Williams {{{armstrong2007history}}}.
 At first, the language usage was restricted to Ericsson only, however it became open sourced some time later.